IHE/ITI.SeR/SeR.md

 unfeasible and/or too expensive (due to integration burdens and total cost of ownership).

-The objective of the Secure Retrieve Profile is the definition of a mechanism to convey Authorization Decisions between affinity domain actors, attesting that the reliable Policy Decision Point (PDP) has already made an access decision.
+The objective of the Secure Retrieve Profile is the definition of a mechanism to convey Authorization Decisions between affinity domain actors, attesting that the reliable Authorization Decisions Manager implementing a Policy Decision Point (PDP) has already made an access decision.

 <!-- Dmytro: No changes are required below because this fragment describes _starting_
 requirements and constraints, i.e. the history and not the current state. -->